AntoniJanowski/Multi-Headed_Lory/README.md

+# Introduction

+This repository contains a student project created by me and two colleagues as part of the *Natural Language Processing* course at the Faculty of Mathematics, University of Warsaw (2024).
+Our work investigates two recent advancements in Transformer architectures:

+- **Lory** – a fully differentiable Mixture-of-Experts mechanism (Zhong et al., 2023)
+- **Multi-Head Mixture-of-Experts** – a technique applying MoE independently across attention heads (Wu et al., 2023)

+We combined these approaches into a novel architecture, **Multi-Head Lory**, and evaluated its performance on a language modeling task.
+A detailed explanation of our methods and experiments can be found in [`NLP_paper.pdf`](./NLP_paper.pdf).

+### My contributions:
+- Implemented all required Transformer variants in PyTorch:
+  - Standard Mixture of Experts (baseline)
+  - Multi-Head Mixture of Experts
+  - Lory
+  - Multi-Head Lory
+  All models are modular and configurable via a single `config` object passed to the `Transformer` class.
+- Built the full training and validation pipeline using PyTorch Lightning, including:
+  - GPU training support
+  - Model checkpointing
+  - Training loss logging
+- Conducted model training and hyperparameter search on available GPU resources
+- Co-authored the final report

+## 🛠️ Technologies Used

+- Python
+- PyTorch
+- PyTorch Lightning

+Below is the original README of the repository, describing the code structure and usage in more detail.

+---

 # Overview

 Welcome to the repository!
 Here, you will find implementations of three different versions of the Mixture of Experts (MoE) layer in a Transformer model.